awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.SQLServer.md

     --query "DBEngineVersions[*].ValidUpgradeTarget[*].{EngineVersion:EngineVersion}" ^
     --output table
 ```
-The output shows that you can upgrade version 14\.00\.3049\.1 to the latest SQL Server 2017 or 2019 version\.
+The output shows that you can upgrade version 14\.00\.3049\.1 to the latest SQL Server 2017 or 2019 versions\.

 ```
 --------------------------